 “I can’t wait to get out of here so I can see him, or her.”

 “I just hope I’m up to it,” Jason admitted.
-“Seems only yesterday I was just a kid myself.”
+“Seems like it wasn’t too long ago that I was just a kid myself.”

-“It’s more work,” Jason said, “but it is a whole lot better than the last job.”
+“It’s more work,” Jason said.
+“No more sitting in front of a computer, but it’s a whole lot better than my last job.”

 “Good.
 You were really hating that other place.”